Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 73. ### What is null value

     The value null represents the intentional absence of any object value.
-It is one of JavaScript's primitive values.
+It is one of JavaScript’s primitive values.
 The type of null value is object.
 You can empty the variable by setting the value to null.

         var user = null;
         console.log(typeof user); //object